SpicyZinc/get-started-with-redux-form/README.md

 [![Hashrocket logo](https://hashrocket.com/hashrocket_logo.svg)](https://hashrocket.com)

-This repository and accompanying blog post was put together by the team at [Hashrocket, a multidisciplinary design and development consultancy](https://hashrocket.com).
+This repository and accompanying blog post were put together by the team at [Hashrocket, a multidisciplinary design and development consultancy](https://hashrocket.com).
 If you'd like to [work with us](https://hashrocket.com/contact-us/hire-us) or [join our